The Writer’s Workshop: Colorado

 Here’s the tentative schedule:

-Each morning you’ll arrive at my house between 8-8:30 to enjoy a light breakfast and connect with your fellow writers.
+Each morning you’ll arrive at my house between 8-8:30 to connect with your fellow writers.

 Next we’ll get down to writing.
 I’ll lead you through prompts and exercises to help you get clear on your project, move forward with it step-by-step, and create a plan that feels sustainable and exciting long after the workshop ends.
-I’ll also meet one-on-one with each of you over the course of our four days together.
-A catered lunch is included each day.
+I’ll also meet one-on-one with each of you for coaching over the course of our four days together.
+A healthy delicious catered lunch is included each day.

 On Friday evening you’re on your own to do whatever moves you.
 You might choose to get together with others in the group for a drink or meal, take a quiet walk, or hunker down in your hotel and write, write, write.

 On Saturday evening we’ll walk down the street to enjoy a fun and fabulous dinner together.
-We’ll choose together which restaurant to eat at.
 (This is not included in your registration fee.)

 “Joining a writing workshop with Jennifer Louden was a gift: a nourishment to my creative self, to the words and the mystery on the page that was beckoning me, and to the story that I know needed to be told.
 One of the best parts of the experience was finally carving out enough generous space to do the writing I know I need to do in this world.